-- Definitional Requirement: conduct on the basis of sex that constitutes Sexual Harassment, as defined in Section IV; - Jurisdictional Requirement: conduct that relates to a Vanderbilt "education program or activity" and that occurs in the United States. - o An "education program or activity" includes: - locations, events, or circumstances where Vanderbilt exercises substantial control over both the Respondent and the context in which the Sexual Harassment occurs; and - any building owned or controlled by a student organization that is officially recognized by Vanderbilt.
+- Definitional: conduct on the basis of sex that constitutes Sexual Harassment, as defined in detail in Section IV below; - Jurisdictional: conduct that relates to a Vanderbilt "education program or activity" and that occurs in the United States. - o An "education program or activity" includes: - locations, events, or circumstances where Vanderbilt exercises substantial control over both the Respondent and the context in which the Sexual Harassment occurs; and - any building owned or controlled by a student organization that is officially recognized by Vanderbilt.